 Transgene containing human APP (isoform 695) with the London mutation driven by the Thy1 promoter.

 Plaques start in the subiculum at ten months, spreading to the frontal cortex as dense and diffuse aggregates.
 Frequent deposits in the hippocampus and cortex, with occasional deposits in the thalamus and fimbria, external capsule, pontine nuclei, and white matter.
 Dystrophic neurites containing hyperphosphorylated tau, but no tangle pathology (Moechars et al., 1999).
 Prominent amyloid deposits in brain vessels after 15 months.
 Microbleeds at 25-30 months (Van Dorpe et al., 2000).
 Amyloid-associated inflammation.
 Decreased Aβ42/Aβ40 ratio at 15 months.

 From the age of six months, spatial and non-spatial orientation and memory deficits by Morris water maze.
 Impaired associative learning.
 Increased agitation/anxiety from eight weeks.
 Reduced ambulation, especially with age.
 Hyperactivity and aggression.

 Increased mortality (72 percent by day 180).
 Increased incidence of seizures.

 These mice were reported in conjunction with another line (APP/Ld/6) that also expresses human APP with the London mutation driven by the Thy1 promoter.
 Transgene expression is higher in APP/Ld/2 mice than in APP/Ld/6 and the former have been more extensively characterized.
 In both lines APP protein is expressed in the hippocampus, parietal cortex, and frontal cortex at levels 2-5x higher than endogenous murine APP, with lower levels in the olfactory bulb and thalamus (Moechars et al., 1999).

 This model has been used to test potential AD therapeutics (e.g. see Apr 2013 news story).
 APP models containing the London mutation may be particularly suitable for testing BACE inhibitors and modulators as the mutation is situated away from the β-cleavage site.

 These mice have been used to generate bigenic animals, including APP(V717I) x PS1(A246E), which have elevated Aβ in the brain and develop plaques by six to nine months.
 This is earlier than the APP(V717I) single transgenics or the single transgenic PS1(A246E) mice which do not develop amyloid pathology (Schneider et al., 2001).

 Available for non-commerical use through the KU Leuven Research and Development Office, contact Paul Van Dun or Olivier Lescroart.
-Also available at the contract research organization, reMYND (CRO@remynd.com).
+Research with this model is available at the contract research organization, reMYND (CRO@remynd.com).